cferdinandi/petfinderAPI4everybody/README.md

 petfinderAPI4everybody.js works in all modern browsers, and IE 9 and above.

 petfinderAPI4everybody.js is built with modern JavaScript APIs.
 If the JavaScript file fails to load, or if your site is viewed on older and less capable browsers, no API content will be displayed.
 You should always include fallback content in the `[data-petfinder-app="main"]` element.

-## Roadmap

-* Add support for pagination.
-* Update `petfinderSort.js` for better performance.
-* Add script to toggle images in a profile.